localz/Spotz3-Android-SDK/README.md

 ###Scanning for Spots

-  The SDK was built to use two application modes: foreground and background, and three scanning modes: eager, normal and passive.
+  The SDK was built to use two application modes: *foreground* and *background*, and three scanning modes: *eager*, *normal* and *passive*.
 A combination of an application mode and a scanning mode defines how quickly the SDK responds to beacons and geofences.
   Scanning timings and power mode for each mode can be configured using Spotz API (console).

   Application mode depends on which SDK method was used to start scanning: `startForegroundScanning` or `startBackgroundScanning`.
   Scanning mode depends on current user/device activity.
-If activity recognition is not in use, normal scanning mode is used.
+If activity recognition is not in use, *normal* scanning mode is used.

   To start scanning for spots, use one of these methods:

+        Spotz.getInstance().startForegroundScanning(context);

-        // Start scanning for spots in the foreground.
-These calls should only be used when the app is in the foreground.
-        // When any 'startForegroundScanning' method is called - SDK will start to continuously scan for Geofences and NFC triggers.
+  This call should only be used when the app is in the foreground.
+When `startForegroundScanning` method is called - SDK will start to continuously scan for Geofences and NFC triggers.
-        // The difference between various 'start***Scanning' methods is only in the way BLE beacons are scanned.

-        // This will schedule SDK to 'wake up' every 'scanInterval' milliseconds and scan for beacons for a period of 'scanDuration' milliseconds.
+  This will also schedule SDK to 'wake up' every `scanInterval` milliseconds and scan for beacons for a period of `scanDuration` milliseconds.
-        // Unlike background scanning - foreground scanning may be used with 'scanInterval' less than 60000 milliseconds
+  Unlike background scanning - foreground scanning may be used with `scanInterval` less than 60000 milliseconds.
-        // 'scanInterval' and 'scanDuration' may be configured in Spotz console Spotz.getInstance().startForegroundScanning(context);
+  `scanInterval` and `scanDuration` may be configured in Spotz console.

-        // This will schedule SDK to 'wake up' every 'scanInterval' milliseconds and scan for beacons for a period of 'scanDuration' milliseconds.
-        // 'scanInterval' of less than 60000 milliseconds is unlikely to be honoured by Android runtime, and will most likely be set to 60000 milliseconds
         Spotz.getInstance().startBackgroundScanning(context);

+  Similar to the above, when `startBackgroundScanning` method is called, SDK will start to continuously scan for Geofences and NFC triggers.
+This will also schedule SDK to 'wake up' every `scanInterval` milliseconds and scan for beacons for a period of `scanDuration` milliseconds.
+  `scanInterval` of less than 60000 milliseconds is unlikely to be honoured by Android runtime, and will most likely be set to 60000 milliseconds

+        Spotz.getInstance().scanOnce(context, scanDuration);

-        // One time scan for beacons for a period of 'scanDuration' milliseconds.
+  One time scan for beacons for a period of `scanDuration` milliseconds.
 Does not start Geofence or NFC scanning.
-        Spotz.getInstance().scanOnce(context, scanDuration);

-        // Spotz.ScanMode.NORMAL - normal scanning - ideal for general use
-        // Spotz.ScanMode.EAGER - eager scanning - when fast Spotz engagement response is required, or if devices are expected to move in and out of range in a short time
-        // Spotz.ScanMode.PASSIVE - passive scanning - use if battery conservation is more important than engagement, or if devices are expected to remain in your Spotz for longer periods

-  The SDK will scan for beacons while your app is in the background.
+  The SDK will continue to scan for beacons while your app is in the background.

   To stop scanning for spots: